thomasvanholder/jumpstart/README.md

 - [ ] application controller, sanitize extra paramaters
 - [ ] add more button colors as tailwind components
 - [ ] remove login / signup button from navbar when no devise
+- [ ] add stimulus2.0
+- [ ] change flash messages to be compatible with stimulusjs
+- [ ] navbar dropdown to be compatible with stimulusjs